gajananan/integrity-shield-testscenario/03_policy-scenarios/01_CHANGE_POLICY_NO_SIGN.md

-### Expected Result:
+## Expected Result:

-Above changes in Git repository will be synced by ACM Hub Cluster to update the changes in policy.
+continue to check the expected results after a minute (Above changes in Git repository will be synced by ACM Hub Cluster to update the changes in policy.)
-After a minute, continue to check the expected results.

 [WebConsle-HUB]